NFL contender kryptonite: Biggest weakness for each playoff team

 Matchup to avoid: Kansas City Chiefs, New England Patriots

 Pick one.
-In Week 2, Travis Kelce dominated the Steelers in catching seven passes on 10 targets for 109 yards and two scores.
+In Week 2, Travis Kelce dominated the Steelers, catching seven passes on 10 targets for 109 yards and two scores.
 With no single player capable of covering Kelce, the Steelers went with zone looks and were burned by Patrick Mahomes' velocity.
 Pittsburgh didn't really bother to cover Kelce on his 19-yard score up the seam in the first quarter or his 25-yard touchdown up the other seam in the third.

-Kelce is the scariest tight end in football these days, but let's throw an honorable mention in for Rob Gronkowski, who has absolutely owned the Steelers going back since before Shazier ever entered the league.
+Kelce is the scariest tight end in football these days, but let's throw an honorable mention in for Rob Gronkowski, who has absolutely owned the Steelers going back since before Shazier entered the league.
 His game-by-game numbers:

 Over that six-game stretch, Gronk has racked up 39 catches for 664 yards and eight touchdowns.
 Prorate that over a full season and Gronkowski would post a 104-1,771-21 line.
 Even if you think Gronk has lost a step or two, the Steelers will not want to see the future Hall of Famer lining up across from them in January.